amorscher/channel-list.example/README.md

  - [Multi-user](docs/multi-user.md) support syncing state btw. different instances of the application
  - Statemanagement using [NGRX]()
  - Monorepo setup and structure using [NX](https://nx.dev/)
- - Architecture using DDD Concepts and libraries (Many THX to [Manfred Steyer](https://github.com/manfredsteyer) for his incredible work on that topic)
+ - Architecture using DDD Concepts and libraries (Many THX to [Manfred Steyer](https://github.com/manfredsteyer) for his great work on that topic)
    - layers
    - domains
  - Polling Data
- - REST API using OpenAPI and Swagger for realsation
+ - REST API using OpenAPI and Swagger for realisation
  - Reactive Architecure using Signals and RXJS

 ## Code Structure